-Status: In 2016 Commuter parking lot at Thatcher commuter lot was repaved with permeable pavers and saves
+Status: In 2016, the Commuter Parking Lot at Thatcher commuter lot was repaved with permeable pavers.
+It is

-2020 Action: Work with Public works to identify any surfaces that are ready for resurfacing.
+Work with Public Works to identify any surfaces that are ready for resurfacing.

-If projects are ready, asses whether they can be permeable pavers, if so submit cost for 2021 budget.
+• If projects are ready, assess whether they can be permeable pavers, if so, submit cost for 2021 budget.